 REXA30 is available in a range of sizes (Ø52 mm to Ø417 mm), all of which have a large internal diameter for flexible integration.
 The non-contact format eliminates backlash, shaft wind-up (torsion) and other mechanical hysteresis errors that are inherent in traditional enclosed encoders.

 The Advanced Diagnostic Tool ADTa‑100 acquires comprehensive real-time data from RESOLUTE™ encoder readheads.
 The information is displayed via the user-friendly ADT View software interface.
 Whilst in most cases the integral set-up LED on the encoder is sufficient for setting up the system, the ADT can be used to aid more challenging installations.
 The ADT can also report on encoder performance and assist system fault finding to avoid lengthy machine downtime.

 Functional Safety certification

-RESOLUTE FS is a true absolute open optical encoder system with certification to the following functional safety standards:
+The RESOLUTE FS series is a true-absolute open optical encoder system with certification to the following Functional Safety standards:

 Wide set-up tolerances